henryhedges/henryhedges_hilton_code_assessment/Assessment_2/ASSUMPTIONS.md

 5) It uses Reboot.css from bootstrap to set base styles.
 6) Chose to design the state in a way to access data quickly and take advantage of component mapping in the render() method.
 7) Incoming data (coming from local storage) will have a 'selected' field.
 This would likely not be added to the data if retrieved from an API.
+8) The files are laid out according to the page title.
+For example all components for page/index.js are located in components/index.js, and all data for the page is located in data/index/.
+The exception is the Layout component which could be used across pages.